inside.ewu.edu

 Satisfies: a BACR for social sciences.

-This course is an introduction to the workings of the United States government from an historical, theoretical, and institutional point of view.
+An introduction to the workings of the United States government from an historical, theoretical, and institutional point of view.
 Subjects of study include the founding of the United States, federalism, civil rights and civil liberties, political parties and interest groups, and American political institutions such as Congress, the Presidency, the Judiciary.
 The course also addresses fundamental concepts such as power, ideology, and the citizen role in democratic politics.

 POLI 202.
 INTRODUCTION TO POLITICAL THEORY.
 5 Credits.